Brain Tumour

 Mortality in EU 2018-2023: 55,845; Mortality in UK 2018-2023: 15,007 (EU & UK Standard Treatments)

-Result by Staring using our New medication
+Result by Starting using our New medication

 (Testing period 2018-2023 all age groups):